apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 Guice modules combination choice should be decided before starting the dependency injection stage.

+Each component choice needs to be abstracted by a related configuration POJO.

+Products will, given the set of configuration POJOs, generated the modules it should rely on during the dependency injection stage.

 An INFO log with the list of modules used to create its Guice injector.
 This enables easy diagnose of the running components via the selected module list.
 It exposes tested, safe choices to the user while limiting the Guice products count.

+## Consequences

+Component combination count keeps unchanged for Guice products, but the run combination is explicit.
+QA needs are unchanged.

+Integration tests needs to be adapted to accept component choice configuration POJO.

 The following conditional statements in guice modules needs to be removed :